Accommodation and Housing

 Personal preference will affect this, as well as preferred lifestyle.
 If you have children, you may prefer to live closer to the school that you choose for them, especially if they are very young.
 However most international schools provide a bus service.

-Tay Ho (“West Lake”) is one of the more common areas for expatriates of different nationalities, favoured by families, couples and singles alike because there is a range of accommodation including quiet houses with pools and small yards, modern apartments with lake views and plenty of restaurants, bars and mini-markets.
+Tay Ho (“West Lake”) is one of the more common areas for expatriates of different nationalities, favoured by families, couples and singles alike because there is a range of accommodation including villas with pools and small yards, modern apartments with lake views and plenty of restaurants, bars and mini-markets.
+The downside are the ongoing constructions developing this area.

 There are also some attractive modern apartments in the Lotte Tower in the so-called Midtown area ( Kim Ma area), often favoured by Japanese and Korean expatriates.
 Korean expatriates also favour the Cay Giay and My Dinh districts west of the city.